 The easiest way to get started, installing it and testing the various features, is to open the WebIDE Open Hosted APP with this URL and install either in device or simulator:

 Once you’re ready to get started developing, download the code and run it on a web server(Sample code use Github pages service), Using WebIDE to install the app in device or simulator .

 Note: make sure that the paths in the manifest file are valid on your localhost – bear in mind that these paths are relative to the root of the web site they are being served at.

 Also make sure to configure your server to send the manifest file with the right Content-type:

 This is, for instance, easy to set up in an .htaccess file in Apache:

 Need to notice

 Current KaiOS devices support QVGA resolutions in portrait (240x320 pixels) or landscape (320x240 pixels).
 If you want adapter your hosted app to KaiOS app, You should process carefully.
-You can refer more details about responsive design through Responsive Design on Google Developer and Multiple Resolutions.
+You can refer more details about responsive design through the Responsive Design on Google Developer and Multiple Resolutions.

 This Sample provided an .appcache file for enabling offline support (App Caching).
 To enable offline capabilities, just add this to the index.html file:

 Remember that the .appcache file has to be served as a text/cache-manifest file: